 - Letters of Recommendation:

 Interviews range from November (rare) to early February, although most programs interview during December and January.
 Dermatology programs typically send out invitations to interview much later than most specialties.
 You may receive your first invitation to interview as late as December.
 Schedule your interviews as soon as you hear from a program since the interview spots tend to fill up quickly!
+Additionally, programs usually offer only one or two interview dates and many interview dates overlap, therefore scheduling them can be very tricky.
 Most dermatology interviews occur in January.

 Dermatology participates in the regular Match.
 This enables you to apply to more than one type of residency program in case you do not match for Dermatology.
-In past years, about 1/3 of those who applied did not match, so consider having a backup plan (research fellowship versus another specialty)!
+In past years, about 1/3 of those who applied did not match, so you must have a backup plan (research fellowship versus another specialty)!
 You may also choose to complete a preliminary year and re-apply for an advanced position during the next Match cycle.

 - Mean USMLE Step I Score: 249